input-output-hk/catalyst-ci/docs/src/reference/actions.md

 Note that attempting to lock to a specific tag eventually breaks when a new version of the CLI that is not backwards compatible is released.
 This can be solved by
-building an artifact by calling `release` target.
-The result should be that the CI always builds a local version of the CLI when running, thus avoiding a dependency on a release.
+building an artifact by calling `release` target, thus avoiding a dependency on a release.
 By using Earthly (with a remote runner) the local build will be extremely efficient and shouldn't add too much time to the CI pipeline.